kopsha/hopeless-programming/_posts/2025-10-30-automation-anxiety.md

 We used to say _"automate the boring stuff"_.
 Now the boring stuff runs forever,
-and we're the ones waiting.
+and we're the ones waiting,
+watching, guessing.

 We have observability, alerting, orchestration, and chaos testing
 but if you ask why something broke,